Table Of Contents

 If Hue is famous for many unique constructions, including must be mentioned the famous An Bang Cemetery- also called the City of Ghosts Hue.
 Tombs of hundreds of millions to several billion VND are mushrooming after rain.
 Why does a fishing village once have an extremely poor period and must lead each other to beg to become so luxurious?
 Behind the most lavish tombs in Vietnam are stories that not everyone knows.

 An Bang Cemetery Hue is famous not only in Vietnam but also in the world and is referred to by domestic people and foreign newspapers with fine words such as “An Bang ghost city“, “city of the dead“, ” villa area of the dead, “tomb paradise “.
-Although this cemetery is not a tourist area, it is still a tourist attraction.
+Although this cemetery is not a tourist area, it is still a well-known tourist attraction.

 2. An Bang Cemetery Hue, Where is it?

-An Bang Cemetery Vietnam is also called the City of Ghosts Hue, considered to be the most luxurious and magnificent in Vietnam, located in An Bang coastal fishing village in Vinh An commune, Phu Vang district, Thua Thien – Hue province, 35 km east of Hue city.
+An Bang Cemetery Vietnam is also called the City of Ghosts Hue, considered to be the most luxurious and magnificent in Vietnam, located in An Bang coastal fishing village in Vinh An commune, Phu Vang district, Thua Thien – Hue province, about 35 km east of Hue city.

 You might be interested in Hue to Hoi An by Private Car